broadwayinc/wysiwyg4all/README.md

 #### **Quote**

 `wysiwyg.command('quote')`adds block quote on the selected line.
-Note that the highlight color is applied on the block quote.
+Note that the default highlight color is applied on the block quote.

 ```
 <button onmousedown="(function(event){event.preventDefault()})(event)" onclick="wysiwyg.command('Quote')">